Start Seeds Indoors to Get a Jump on Spring—Here's What You Need to Know

 You started your seeds.
 Their first leaves are poking up in the pots.
 What do you do next?

 1. Give them some air

 After seeds have sprouted, take off the plastic wrap or other covering so they can breathe a little.

 2. Thin the seedlings

 As the seedlings make their presence known, they need their space.
 Keep the ones that look healthy and strong, and snip the rest so there's just a single plant per pot.

-After they're about 2 inches tall, your seedlings need an upgrade.
-Transplant them into larger containers—this time in a potting soil mix.
+After they're about two inches tall and have a couple sets of leaves, your seedlings need an upgrade.
+Transplant them into larger containers, this time in regular potting mix instead of seed-starting mix.

-Sudden wilt on seedlings might be a sign of damping off caused by a fungus that sometimes appears because of overwatering or overcrowding.
-Solution: Poke holes in your seedling container to better air circulation.
-Visible fungus can be scraped away with a spoon.
+Wilting seedlings might be a sign of damping off caused by a fungus that sometimes appears because of overwatering or overcrowding.
+Or you may see tender young leaves wilting when soil gets too dry.

 Solution: Make sure you use fresh seed-starting mix that has been sterilized to kill any fungi.
 If potting mix feels dry to the touch, mist with water and check back later in the day to see if your seedlings have perked up.